CVE-2026-59821: CWE-94: Improper Control of Generation of Code ('Code Injection') in BerriAI litellm

 Technical Summary

-LiteLLM, a proxy server for calling LLM APIs, had a vulnerability in its Custom Code Guardrails production create and update paths before version 1.82.0-stable.
-These paths lacked the sandboxing and validation protections present in the test endpoint, enabling a privileged user with access to create or update guardrails to inject and execute arbitrary Python code within the proxy environment.
-This improper control of code generation (CWE-94) could lead to exposure of secrets available to the process.
+LiteLLM, a proxy server for calling LLM APIs, had an improper control of code generation (CWE-94) vulnerability in its Custom Code Guardrails create and update paths before version 1.82.0-stable.
+Unlike the test endpoint, these paths lacked sandboxing and validation, enabling privileged users to inject and execute arbitrary Python code in the proxy environment.
+This could lead to exposure of secrets available to the process.
+The vulnerability has a CVSS 4.0 base score of 2.1, indicating low severity.
 The issue is resolved in version 1.82.0-stable.

 Potential Impact

-A privileged user with access to create or update Custom Code Guardrails could execute arbitrary Python code in the LiteLLM proxy environment, potentially exposing sensitive secrets accessible to the process.
-The CVSS score is low (2.1), reflecting the requirement for privileged access and limited scope of impact.
+A privileged user with access to create or update guardrails could execute arbitrary Python code within the LiteLLM proxy environment.
+This could lead to exposure of secrets accessible to the process running LiteLLM.
+The impact is limited by the requirement for privileged access and the low CVSS score.

 Mitigation Recommendations